nf-core/pairgenomealign/docs/output.md

 - `o2o_plot` (optional)
 - `o2m_aln` is the _**one-to-many**_ alignment between the _target_ and _query_ genomes (optional).
 - `o2m_plot` (optional)

+The poly-N regions longer than 9 bases in each genome sequence are marked in pale red in the dot-plots.
+These often indicate contig boundaries in scaffolds.
+This is done with `seqtk cutN` and its output is provided in the `seqtk` directory.

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps: